sin5678/inav_cn_wiki/Modes.md

 In ANGLE mode it also maked yaw turns much smoother and completely pirouette-less.
 This is expected as TURN ASSIST introduces feed-forward control in pitch/roll and maintains attitude naturally and without delay making it easier for self-leveling controller.

+### FAILSAFE

+Lets you activate flight controller failsafe with an aux channel.
+Read [Failsafe page](https://github.com/iNavFlight/inav/wiki/Failsafe) for more info.

 ## Auxillary Configuration

 Spare auxillary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.